 These Coconut Cupcakes with Fluffy White Frosting are soft, tender and light.
 The batter is flavored naturally with coconut milk and toasted coconut.
-Topped with a pillow of meringue frosting!
+Topped with a pillow of marshmallow fluff frosting!
 To toast or not to toast is the only question!

-I’ve topped these Coconut Cupcake cuties with a Fluffy White Frosting, which is quotidian way of saying an Italian Meringue Frosting.
+I’ve topped these Coconut Cupcake cuties with a Marshmallow Fluff Frosting, which is quotidian way of saying an Italian Meringue Frosting.
 If you are more comfortable with Swiss meringue, they would also be amazing with my Marshmallow Frosting!